osabased/horizon/experience-optimization.md

 Agentic judges may produce diagnostic labels, cluster failures, and suggest candidate explanations.

-They do not replace executable replay, patch verification, causal ablation, exposure checks, or leverage gates.
+They do not replace executable replay, patch verification, causal ablation, exposure checks, candidate-interaction checks, or leverage gates.

 ---

-## 4. Governance + Promotion System
+## 4. Governance + Policy Registry

-Experience optimization changes Horizon behavior, so governance must be explicit.
+Experience Optimization changes Horizon behavior, so governance must be explicit.

 Governance decides whether a candidate is: